DCS-training/data-analysis-in-python/README.md

 ## How to use these materials

 Throughout this course we will be using the [Noteable](https://noteable.edina.ac.uk/) platform to run Jupyter notebooks.
-This is a cloud-based computational notebook system that work on your browser from any device.
+This is a cloud-based computational notebook system that runs in your browser from any device.

 ### Start Noteable
 1. Open the following link in a new tab:  [https://noteable.edina.ac.uk/login](https://noteable.edina.ac.uk/login).
 2. Login with your EASE credentials.
 3. Under 'Standard Notebook (Python 3)' click 'Start'

-### Download the files to Noteable.
+### Download the files to Noteable
 1. From the Noteable home page, click on the '+GitRepo' button at the top right of the screen.
 2. In the 'Git Repository URL' field copy the link to this GitHub repository, "https://github.com/DCS-training/data-analysis-in-python".
 Ignore all other fields.
 3. Once filled in, click the 'clone' button.
 After a few moments, you will then see a new folder appear with the files.